-Located just south of the Chesapeake & Delaware Canal on the east shore of the Elk River in central Cecil County, Maryland, this property is owned by the U.S. Army Corps of Engineers and leased to the Department of Natural Resources for wildlife management and recreation.
+Located in southeastern Cecil County, Maryland along the Elk River, this property is owned by the U.S. Army Corps of Engineers and leased to the Department of Natural Resources for wildlife management and recreation.

 What To See

-Courthouse Point MHA provides habitat for waterfowl, upland game, and forest species primarily white-tailed deer, wild turkey, waterfowl, and songbirds.
+Stemmer’s Run MHA provides habitat for upland and forest wildlife species, primarily white-tailed deer, wild turkey, waterfowl, and songbirds.

 What To Do